Pressure suit

-A pressure suit is a protective suit worn by high-altitude pilots who may fly at altitudes where the air pressure is too low for an unprotected person to survive, even breathing pure oxygen at positive pressure.
+A pressure suit is a protective suit worn by high-altitude pilots who may fly at altitudes where the air pressure is too low for an unprotected person to survive, even when breathing pure oxygen at positive pressure.
 Such suits may be either full-pressure (e.g., a space suit) or partial-pressure (as used by aircrew).
 Partial-pressure suits work by providing mechanical counter-pressure to assist breathing at altitude.

 Background

 The region from sea level to around 3000 m is known as the physiological-efficient zone.
 Oxygen levels are usually high enough for humans to function without supplemental oxygen and decompression sickness is rare.

 The physiological-deficient zone extends from 3600 m to about 15000 m.
 There is an increased risk of problems such as hypoxia, trapped-gas dysbarism (where gas trapped in the body expands), and evolved-gas dysbarism (where dissolved gases such as nitrogen may form in the tissues, i.e. decompression sickness).
 Above approximately 4267 m oxygen-rich breathing mixture is required to approximate the oxygen available in the lower atmosphere, while above 12000 m oxygen must be under positive pressure.
 Above 15000 m, respiration is not possible because the pressure at which the lungs excrete carbon dioxide (approximately 87 mmHg) exceeds outside air pressure.
 Above 19000 m, also known as the Armstrong limit, fluids in the throat and lungs will boil away.
 Generally, 100% oxygen is used to maintain an equivalent altitude of 3000 m.